gumaerc-testorg/7.340-spring-2013/content/pages/lecture-summaries.md

 {{< tdopen >}}
 {{< anchor "6" >}}{{< /anchor >}}

-Nikitas, G., C. Deschamps, et al. "[Transcytosis of _Listeria monocytogenes_ Across the Intestinal Barrier upon Specific Targeting of Goblet Cell Accessible E-cadherin](http://dx.doi.org//10.1084/jem.20110560)." _Journal of Experimental Medicine_ 208, no. 11 (2011): 2263–77.
+Nikitas, G., C. Deschamps, et al. "{{% resource_link "c1d76001-e2c6-4699-b533-f3f842fccb97" "Transcytosis of _Listeria monocytogenes_ Across the Intestinal Barrier upon Specific Targeting of Goblet Cell Accessible E-cadherin" %}}." _Journal of Experimental Medicine_ 208, no. 11 (2011): 2263–77.

 _Listeria is a gram-positive food-borne bacterium.
 This paper sheds light on the interaction between InlA (a bacterial irulence factor) and E-cadherin, a host cell surface protein.
 The interaction between InlA and E-cadherin is crucial for Listeria oral infectivity.
 This report demonstrates the interaction of pathogen surface proteins with host cell receptors to promote translocation across the intestinal epithelium and cause systemic infection.
 Also, it shows the importance of choosing the right target cells for infection._

-Bou Ghanem, E. N., G. S. Jones, et al. "[InlA Promotes Dissemination of _Listeria monocytogenes_ to the Mesenteric Lymph Nodes during Food Borne Infection of Mice](http://www.plospathogens.org/article/info%3Adoi%2F10.1371%2Fjournal.ppat.1003015)." _PLoS Pathogens_ 8, no. 11 (2012): e1003015.
+Bou Ghanem, E. N., G. S. Jones, et al. "{{% resource_link "320a58c3-d948-4031-9309-fba3b25ac483" "InlA Promotes Dissemination of _Listeria monocytogenes_ to the Mesenteric Lymph Nodes during Food Borne Infection of Mice" %}}." _PLoS Pathogens_ 8, no. 11 (2012): e1003015.

 _This paper describes a new role for InlA in facilitating systemic spread via the lymphatic system after invasion of the gut mucosa.
 We will discuss the importance of appropriate animal models and routes of inoculation to study infection._